secrettoad/click_classification/README.md

 # click classification demo

 ### Overview:
-1. Architecture choices - I would normally implement a system such as this using Kubeflow, Google Cloud Storage, Vertex AI and Google Cloud SQL.
-The requirements called for local testing, however and mocking these services locally would take more time than is scoped.
-Therefore, I've used Docker, running Postgres, Flask/Gunicorn and custom pipeline and artifact logic.
+1. Architecture choices - I would normally implement a system such as this using Kubeflow, Google Cloud Storage, Vertex AI, Google Cloud Functions, Google Cloud Run and Google Cloud SQL.
+The requirements called for an open source database, local testing and specific route structures within the server, however, and so I've used Docker, running Postgres, Flask/Gunicorn and custom pipeline and artifact logic.
 2. Use - In order to run the two pipelines (one with regularization and one without), run `./spin_up.sh`.
 The resulting artifacts will be persisted to the `artifacts` directory.

 ### Granular Requirements: